Cancer Facility Designed for Collaboration, Improved Patient Outcomes

 - An outpatient pharmacy

-"The building will be bright, spacious and serene.
-It will raise the treatment of cancer to a new level of comfort and convenience, providing the most effective care in the most productive surroundings.
-It will set a new national standard for outpatient cancer treatment in the 21st century."
+"The building is bright, spacious and serene.
+It raises the treatment of cancer to a new level of comfort and convenience, providing the most effective care in the most productive surroundings.
+It sets a new national standard for outpatient cancer treatment in the 21st century."

-Toby Cosgrove, MD, CEO and President of Cleveland Clinic
+Toby Cosgrove, MD, Executive Advisor and former CEO and President of Cleveland Clinic

-Cleveland Clinic’s new cancer care building, opening in 2017, is designed for easy access to the array of patient support services intended to reduce cancer’s psychological stress.
-Those services will occupy most of the first floor of the $276 million, 377,000-square-foot outpatient tower currently under construction.
+Cleveland Clinic’s cancer care building, which opened in March, 2017, is designed for easy access to the array of patient support services intended to reduce cancer’s psychological stress.
+Those services occupy most of the first floor of the $276 million, 377,000-square-foot outpatient tower.

-The open-plan first level — suffused with natural light from floor-to-ceiling windows — will contain a retail store stocked with items to meet cancer patients’ needs, and a cafeteria with food offerings to accommodate special dietary needs and medical conditions.
+The open-plan first level — suffused with natural light from floor-to-ceiling windows — contains a retail store stocked with items to meet cancer patients’ needs, and a cafeteria with food offerings to accommodate special dietary needs and medical conditions.